python-sprints/dataframe-summit/README.md

 ## Agenda

 Please [create an issue](https://github.com/python-sprints/dataframe-summit/issues/new) with any topic you would like to discuss or work on during the sessions.

+## Participate remotely

+There is a [Gitter channel](https://gitter.im/py-sprints/dataframe-summit) for people interested in joining the discussions, feel free to join and participate even if you are not able to attend EuroSciPy.

+If any company is interested in sponsoring the life streaming of the summit, please get in touch at <maintainers@euroscipy.org>.